Hafizah/Trend-Analysis-using-MySQL/README.md

 #### Answer:
 ![Banner](https://github.com/Hafizah/Trend-Analysis-using-MySQL/blob/main/Images/total%20in%20percentage.jpg)

-The CASE and COUNT functions filter and count the total number of users sessions for both devices.
+The CASE and COUNT functions filter and count the total number of user sessions for both devices.
 Using a simple percentage calculation and rounding method, we can see that 65% of the traffic to the site was accessed through desktops and 35% through mobile phones.
 This information helps a marketer to make better decisions in terms of bidding direction.

 ### 2. What is the weekly trend of sessions for the month of October for both devices?